History of FC Basel (1965–2000): Eighty-fifth season

 René Theler was confirmed by the club members at the club's AGM for his second period as chairman.
 Helmut Benthaus was first team manager for the thirteenth consecutive season.
 During the off-season there were only two changes in the squad.
 Goalkeeper Hans Küng joined from Xamax and Hansruedi Schär joined from lower tier FC Oensingen.
 All other mutations were internal between the first team and the reserves.
 The team played a total of 54 games in their 1977–78 season.
 32 in the domestic league, four in the Swiss Cup, four in the Swiss League Cup, two in the European Cup, four in the Cup of the Alps and eight were friendly matches.

 Basel played in the 1977–78 Nationalliga A. This was contested by the first 10 teams from the previous season and the two newly promoted teams Etoile Carouge and Young Fellows Zürich.
 The domestic league was played in two stages.
 The qualification phase was played by all 12 teams in a double round robin, and after completion of this stage, the teams were divided into two groups.
 The first six teams contended in the championship group (with half the obtained points in the first stage as bonus) and the positions seventh to twelfth contended the relegation group (also with half the obtained points as bonus).
 Basel ended the qualification round in fourth position and ended the championship group in third position with 27 points, two points behind Grasshopper Club and one behind Servette.
 They failed their championship aim, being beaten 2–4 by the Grasshoppers in the very last game of the season.
-Basel scored a total of 74 goals conceding 48 in their 32 domestic leaguw games.
+Basel scored a total of 74 goals, conceding 48, in their 32 domestic league games.
 Roland Schönenberger was the team's top goal scorer with 16 league goals.